miriamtocino/miriamtocino.github.io/index.markdown

 You can use the [search page](/search) to find any word or phrase on the site.

-## My books
+## My projects

-Some ideas need a little more room to grow.
-I'm currently writing a collection of books called [Zerus & Ona](https://www.zerusxona.com), which explores technology, values, and what it means to grow up in a digital world.
+Long-term explorations I’m building over time.

-You can see the books at [zerusxona.com/books](https://www.zerusxona.com/books).
+- [Zerus & Ona](/zerusxona): A storytelling project about growing up human in a digital world.

 ## Recent articles